Every Corydoras breeder knows something that we all should know:

 Environmental manipulations create unique opportunities to facilitate behavioral changes in our fishes.

-It's hardly an earth-shattering idea, but I think that the concept of seasonal environmental manipulation deserves some additional consideration.
+It's hardly an earth-shattering idea in the aquarium hobby, but I think that the concept of "seasonal" environmental manipulation deserves some additional consideration.

 It's been known for decades that environmental changes to the aquatic environment caused by weather (particularly "wet" or "dry" seasons/events) can stimulate fishes into spawning.